Different Types & Benefits of Conservatorship

-3. Limited Conservatorship (typically for a developmentally disabled adult):
+(Typically for a developmentally disabled adult)

 A Limited Conservatorship authorizes the conservator to be responsible for part of a developmentally disabled adult's life, including maintaining their finances.
 Limited Conservatorships are ordered by the court.
 The disabled adult will generally retain all of their rights, and the conservator is legally required to seek treatment services and opportunities to help the disabled become as independent as possible.